CSCI 4830-800 (Research On-ramp) Course Materials for Spring 2026:

 - Pick one of your ideas (doesn't matter which one) and find three

-- 4 February: Putting it all together: choosing the problem
+- 4 February: Putting it all together: zeroing in on the

 Homework for next time:

-- Go back to your three papers and do some reference chaining to
+- Go back to your three papers and do some forward/backward

-come up with a short (8-12 papers) bibliography about previous
+chaining to come up with a short (10-12 papers) bibliography about

 - Go back to your full list from the brainstorming exercise and

-do some thinking about how you feel about all of them, now that
+do some thinking about how your thinking has evolved, now that

 you've dug into the research literature a bit.
-Making some of
+(Have you homed in

-that thinking time "device free," as in the previous exercise,
+thinking time "device free," as in the previous exercise, will

 - 11 February: Finding an advisor, part I